Enterprise Center

 Brockton, MA

-Trinity's development has proven a catalyst to bring significant reinvestment back to downtown Brockton and reinvigorated what was once a bustling downtown location.
-The project, designed to comply with the goals of the Downtown Brockton Smart Growth Overlay District (DBSGOD), was permitted using the Commonwealth's 40R Permitting Process.
-The project consists of two phases of housing, the rehabilitation of the historic Enterprise Building, and the restoration of the Korean and Vietnam Veterans Memorial Park.
-The project was funded using New Markets Tax Credits, Federal and State Low Income Housing Tax Credits, private tax credit equity and other public and private resources.
+Trinity's development has sparked significant reinvestment in downtown Brockton, reviving a once-bustling area.
+Aligned with the goals of the Downtown Brockton Smart Growth Overlay District (DBSGOD), the project was permitted under the Commonwealth's 40R Permitting Process.
+Funding sources included New Markets Tax Credits, Federal and State Low-Income Housing Tax Credits, private tax credit equity, and other public and private resources.

-Now complete, the Enterprise Center project brings 224 units of housing, 10,000 square feet of retail, restaurant, and artist exhibition space, and 47,000 square feet of office space to the heart of downtown Brockton.
+The completed Enterprise Center project provides 224 housing units, 10,000 square feet of retail and artist exhibition space, and 47,000 square feet of office space—bringing new life to downtown Brockton.

 View Enterprise Center Website